GA Mentorship Awards

 The FMA recognizes distinction in mentoring and advising only.
 Therefore, it is meant to recognize outstanding commitment to mentoring an advisee, and not the relationship between a faculty member and someone who was only their GSI.

-The selection committee would like to know how the nominee has exceeded the standard role played by an adviser with respect to the three following criteria:
+The selection committee would like to know how the nominee has exceeded the standard role played by an adviser; awardees are evaluated with respect to the three following criteria:

 1. To what extent has the nominee provided outstanding personal support/development (in any form)?